 Copy the Greenhouse Job ID from the pipeline job URL.

-Enter the Greenhouse Job ID in the Pipeline Job ID field on the individual job openings.
-This field ensures you can maintain a link to the pipeline job in Greenhouse Recruiting.
+Enter the Greenhouse Job ID in the Pipeline Job ID field on the hiring job.
+This field ensures you can maintain a link to the pipeline job in Greenhouse Recruiting for your downstream reporting.

 Managing job positions with multiple openings